buraktekin/Messenger/README.md

 Messenger
 =========

-A virtual collaboration tool that can mitigate communication barriers with co-workers.
+A virtual collaboration tool that can mitigate communication barriers between co-workers.